 Recent Product Launches by Beauty Companies

-Several beauty companies have begun to use fungi extracts in their formulations, with a few recent launches having mushroom extract as an ingredient –
+Several beauty companies have begun using fungi extracts in their formulations, and mushroom extract has been an ingredient in a few recent launches.

 1. Shroom Skincare (a 2023 beauty brand)

 The company debuted its first product, Mycelium Glow Brightening Serum.
-This oil serum combines the utility of mushrooms and vitamin C to rejuvenate skin, even tone and moisturize.
-The brand combines trending mushroom extracts – maitake, chaga, reishi, and cordyceps – together with vitamin C to create an antioxidant serum that provides many benefits for the skin.
+This oil serum combines the benefits of mushrooms and vitamin C to rejuvenate, even out skin tone, and moisturize.
+The brand combines trending mushroom extracts – maitake, chaga, reishi, and cordyceps – with vitamin C to create an antioxidant serum that offers numerous skin benefits.

 2. Integrity Ingredients